Twenty-First Century Fox denies report it held takeover talks with Discovery

-Rupert Murdoch's Twenty-First Century Fox Inc (FOXA.O) held preliminary takeover talks with Discovery Communications Inc (DISCA.O) with a view to creating a $100 billion entertainment giant, the Australian Financial Review reported on Monday.
+Rupert Murdoch's Twenty-First Century Fox Inc held preliminary takeover talks with Discovery Communications Inc with a view to creating a $100 billion entertainment giant, the Australian Financial Review reported on Monday.

 Fox, which like other broadcasters is battling a shift to on-demand TV, denied there had been any talks with Discovery, which owns Animal Planet and the Discovery Channel.

 "No truth, not even any sort of talks", said John Connolly, a spokesman for the company in Australia.
-"There is no truth in the rumours."
+"There is no truth in the rumors."

 The AFR reported senior executives from both companies met about two weeks ago to discuss a potential takeover bid, citing unnamed sources close to the situation.